amendelson/usc-course-spring-2019/week15/README.md

 2) explore some of those widgets

-3)or check out a couple of wild R packages that caught your prof's eye recently, [Mapdeck](https://symbolixau.github.io/mapdeck/articles/layers.html) and [Rayshader](https://www.rayshader.com/)
+3) or check out a couple of wild R packages that caught your prof's eye recently, [Mapdeck](https://symbolixau.github.io/mapdeck/articles/layers.html) and [Rayshader](https://www.rayshader.com/)

 ---